Automattic/wp-calypso/packages/composite-checkout/README.md

 Within the components, the Hook `usePaymentMethod()` will return an object of the above form with the key of the currently selected payment method or null if none is selected.
 To retrieve all the payment methods and their properties, the Hook `useAllPaymentMethods()` will return an array that contains them all.

+## Line Items

+Each item is an object with the following properties:

+- `id: string`.
+A unique identifier for this line item within the array of line items.
+Do not use the product id; never assume that only one instance of a particular product is present.
+- `type: string`.
+Not used internally but can be used to organize line items (eg: `tax` for a VAT line item).
+- `label: string`.
+The displayed title of the line item.
+- `subLabel?: string`.
+An optional subtitle for the line item.
+- `amount: { currency: string, value: number, displayValue: string }`.
+The price of the line item.
+For line items without a price, set value to 0 and displayValue to an empty string.

+The `displayValue` property can use limited Markdown formatting, including the `~~` characters for strike-through text.
+When rendering `displayValue`, the property should be passed through the `renderDisplayValueMarkdown()` helper.

 ## Data Stores

 Each Payment Method or component can create a Redux-like data store by using the `registerStore` function.
 Code can then access that data by using `dispatch`, `select`, and `subscribe`.
 These functions can be accessed by calling the `useRegistry` hook.
 Components can most easily use the data with the `useDispatch` and `useSelect` hooks.
 Read the [@wordpress/data](https://wordpress.org/gutenberg/handbook/packages/packages-data/) docs to learn more about the details of this system.